sachin-chand-tc/managemyhome/readme.md

  #Default PORTS
  backend - 8000
  frontend - 3000
- mongodb - 27017
+ mongodb - 27017 (Upgraded to Atlas)

  make sure you are running in these ports

- #Testing
+ # Testing
- I have tested all the apis with postman (screenshot atttached)
+Mannual Api testing is done